anorth848/analytics-black-belt-2021/README.md

 Data collection leverages:
 - Amazon EMR
-- Stepfunctions
+- Step Functions
-- AWS DMS for continuous updates
+- AWS DMS (CDC)
 - AWS LakeFormation

-The initial full load of data is done by an Amazon EMR workflow orchestrated using Stepfunctions.
+The data ingestion and processing is done by an Amazon EMR (Full load) and AWS DMS(CDC).
-For continuous updates, an AWS DMS CDC-only replication task is kicked off before the full load begins.
+Using Amazon EMR for the full load allows for ultra scalability and customization.
-Using Amazon EMR for the full load allows us to easily customize how we access the source system, allowing for ultra scalability.
+The initial use case is Spark over JDBC but the ingestion pipeline could easily add unstructured data sources.

 #### Data Storage